Old World silverside: Species within genus Leptatherina

-Atherinosoma wallacei has a lifespan of one year, and its length ranges from 25 to 50 mm; females are longer than males.
+Leptatherina wallacei has a lifespan of one year, and its length ranges from 25 to 50 mm; females are longer than males.
 When sexual maturity is reached, females have an average length of 54.8 mm, and males have an approximate length of 44.7 mm.
 Additionally, the number of larger fish decreases during November and December while the number of smaller fish increases, indicating that the spawning period of this species begins in the Spring and mortality begins later in the year.